Meet the Sociology Department faculty and staff

 Dr. Amber Paulk

 Dr. Amber Paulk received her Ph.D. in Human Development and Family Studies from Auburn University in 2008.
 She served as an Assistant Professor at Central Washington University from 2008-2011.
 She joined the UNA faculty in 2011.
-Dr. Paulk is Certified Family Life Educator and teaches family studies courses within the department.
-She is currently engaged in several interdisciplinary research projects.
-Outside of work, Dr. Paulk enjoys reading (mostly memoirs) and traveling.
+Dr. Paulk is a Certified Family Life Educator and teaches family studies courses within the department.
+Her primary areas of research interest are investigating factors associated with romantic relationship satisfaction and attachment.
+She also conducts research on the scholarship of teaching and learning.
+She is married and has a young daughter, Reese.
+Outside of work, Dr. Paulk enjoys reading (mostly memoirs), traveling, and spending time with her family.

 In his free time, Dr. T enjoys studying about criminal justice system in Edo period Japan and appreciating antique samurai swords.
-(See Dr. T’s “Nihonto Random Thoughts” page.)
 An avid martial artist, Dr. T holds a black belt in Karate and studies Iai-do, the traditional Japanese martial art of rapid and tactical sword deployment.

 Dr. May Takeuchi

 Dr. May Takeuchi earned her Ph.D. in sociology from Washington State University in 2005.
 She joined the UNA faculty in 2008 after teaching undergraduate and graduate level courses at WSU and serving as an assistant professor at University of West Alabama 2006-2008.
 Her research interests include small group dynamics, conflict resolution, emotions, and quantitative methods.
-She teaches courses including Social Problems, Self and Social Interaction, Social Psychology, and Statistics as well as Introductory Sociology.
-She also serves as the faculty advisor of Alpha Kappa Delta, Sociology Honor Society.
-At a personal level, Dr. May is a big cat lover and she studies Jodo and Aikido (i.e., Japanese martial arts).
+She teaches courses including Self and Social Interaction, Social Psychology, Research Methods, and Statistics as well as Introductory Sociology.
+On a personal level, Dr. May is a big cat lover and she studies Jodo and Aikido (i.e., Japanese martial arts).